yongjun21/vue-graphics/README.md

 A set of Vue-powered graphics primitives and components for building web visualizations and interactive graphics.

-Created by The Straits Times Graphics Team.
+Created by The Straits Times Interactive Graphics Team.